145 Wilson Hall

 Bachelor of Science in Professional Studies

 The Bachelor of Arts or Science in Professional Studies (BPS) is designed for adults who have prior college and/or work experience, but have yet to obtain a four-year degree.
+Students may transfer up to 75% of previously completed coursework, including up to 34 hours of technical credits.
 The program offers a well-rounded education through an interdisciplinary curriculum with established concentrations areas that provide an alternative pathway for adults to complete a bachelor’s degree.
-Concentration areas include Leadership Dynamics and Strategies; Organizational Studies; and Technology, Science and Society.
+Concentration areas include Leadership Strategies and Dynamics; Organizational Studies; and Technology, Science and Society.

 The College of Professional and Continuing Studies provides adult learners the opportunity to expand their knowledge base across an array of academic disciplines to meet professional and personal goals.
 Graduates will learn how to communicate effectively, make informed decisions, and use analytical and critical thinking.